ChainAgnostic/CAIPs/CAIPs/caip-x.md

 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the CAIP.-->
-CAIP-x defines a way to assess trust in software artifacts in a decentralized manner.
+CAIP-x defines a way to assess trust in software artifacts in a decentralized manner leveraging the social relationships of trust and the community feedbacks.

 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->
 This proposal provides standardized data to uniformize the assertions made by communities, used to assess trust in software artifacts, as well as to uniformize the resulting trust score.
-Software artifacts can be any executable code, in particular those from decentralized ecosystems such as self-custody wallets (such as MetaMask) and their extensions (such as Snaps), decentralized network clients (such as Geth), smart contracts, decentralized applications, etc.
+Software artifacts can be any executable code, in particular those from decentralized ecosystems such as self-custodial wallets (such as MetaMask) and their extensions (such as Snaps), decentralized network clients (such as Geth), smart contracts, decentralized applications, etc.
-This data gives shape to trust graphs specific to each account owner:
+This data gives shape to trust graphs specific to each account owner composed of:

 - **Assertions of trust / distrust in account owners** to enable anyone to claim their trusted peers and thus shape their trust graph;
 - **Assertions of security in software artifacts** to enable anyone to publish security insights regarding software artifacts;
 - **Endorsements / disputes of assertions of security in software artifacts** to enable anyone to provide feedbacks regarding published security insights.

-This data translates explicit trust signals that could be enriched with more implicit on-chain and off-chain trust signals such as `Proof of Humanity`, `Proof of Membership`, `Proof of Contributions`, `Proof of Attendences`, `Social Graphs`, etc.
+This data translating explicit trust signals could be enriched with more implicit on-chain and off-chain trust signals such as `Proof of Humanity`, `Proof of Membership`, `Proof of Contributions`, `Proof of Attendences`, `Social Graphs`, etc.

-The calculation of trust graphs leveraging trust computers implementing recursive trust algorithms (such as EigenTrust and / or Weighted Average) provide trust scores relative to each account owner's trust graph.
+The processing of trust graphs leveraging trust computers (implementing recursive trust algorithms such as EigenTrust and Weighted Average) can calculate trust scores relative to each account owner's trust graph:

-- **Assertion of trust score** to enable any trust computer to publish computed trust scores.
+- **Assertion of trust score** to enable any trust computer to publish computed trust scores about software artifacts and / or accounts owners.

 ## Motivation
 <!--The motivation is critical for CAIP.
 It should clearly explain why the state of the art is inadequate to address the problem that the CAIP solves.
 CAIP submissions without sufficient motivation may be rejected outright.-->